mdrijoanmaruf/BookHaven_Server/README.md

 This is the backend server for the BookHaven Library Management System, providing API endpoints for book management, user authentication, and book borrowing/returning functionality.

+## Live Application

+The frontend application is deployed at: [BookHaven](https://rijoan-book-haven.netlify.app/)

 ## Features

 - **Book Management**: CRUD operations for books in the library